7 Ways to Not Hate Valentine’s Day

 Do you really hate Valentine’s Day?
-Yes, February 14 is impossible to ignore.
+Probably?
+And yes, February 14 is impossible to ignore.

 And while society has done an exceptional job of convincing us the day should be about chocolate, cute couples going on dates, and romantic love, we could choose to approach the day a little differently this year, because there is another way of looking at it.